 - Invest in a secure inner garage door, especially if it connects to your home.
 This is a heavy gauge, solid door with an anti-kick device and its own deadbolt.
 The door should be equipped with a wide-angle peephole so that you can see into the garage if you hear a strange noise.

-- Many security-minded homeowners use low cost security cameras to record activity around their garages.
-When a thief sees one of these camera pointing their way, they will likely just move on to the next driveway.
+- Many security-minded homeowners use low-cost security cameras to record activity around their garages.
+When a thief sees one of these cameras pointing their way, they will likely just move on to the next driveway.

 “Your garage door is a major point of access into your home, so it is essential to safety,” said Stuenkel.
 “We would be happy to send out a service technician to inspect your garage door for vulnerabilities and install rolling code technology.”